aishabaitemirovaothman/phase2_project_group7/README.md

 ## Overview
-This project analyzes King County residential real estate in Washington state.
+This project analyzes residential real estate sales in King County, Washington, and uses the data to create a model that predicts price based on the parameters given.

 ## Business Problem
-Real estate agencies........
+Windermere Real Estate, based in Seattle, Washington, wants to better serve home buyers by being able to accurately present a price point using features of a house (ie. number of bedrooms) that buyers are looking for.

 ## Data Understanding
-This dataset contains information about residential real estate in King County between May 2014 - May 2015.
+This dataset contains information about residential real estate sales in King County between May 2014 - May 2015.
 It includes details such as number of bedrooms and bathrooms, square footage of the home, and various features regarding location.

 ## Data Preparation & Analysis